 Lion-O and Panthra wear boxer briefs now.
 Their “muscles” are just round lines, Lion-O sounds like he’s voiced by a perky college student and even Snarf has lost his beard and his cubbish body shape.
 Oh well.

-All the same, we may find a new generation of kids inspired by their heroic tales and eager to re-discover the 1985 original that stimulated our imaginations and lusty appetites back before we went on the prowl ourselves.
+All the same, we may find a new generation of kids inspired by their heroic tales and eager to re-discover the 1985 original.
+Only then will they understand how the original stimulated our imaginations and lusty appetites back before we all went on the prowl ourselves.

 Featured image via John Hom Studio